-The first dazzling view is that of the lakes, its serene and poetic beauty, followed by the green and flowered landscape with wide land and sea horizons.
+The first dazzling view is that of the lakes, their serene and poetic beauty followed by the green and flowered landscape: wide horizons of land and sea.

-Located at 25º 30" west longitude and 37º 50" north latitude, São Miguel, the largest island of the Azores Archipelago, covers a total area of 759.41 km2, with 65 km of length and 16 km of maximum width.
-The island is formed by two large volcanic areas separated by a central low mountain range.
+Located at 25º 30" west longitude and 37º 50" north latitude, São Miguel, the largest island of the Azores Archipelago, covers a total area of 759.41 km2, measuring 65 km of length and 16 km of maximum width.
+The largest city in the Azores, Ponta Delgada, is located on this island, which is formed by two large volcanic areas separated by a central mountain range.
 The highest point of the island (Pico da Vara) is 1.080 m high and is located in the western range.
-The great craters of Sete Cidades, Fogo and Furnas feature wonderful crystal-clear lakes.
+The great craters of Sete Cidades, Fogo and Furnas feature wonderful crystal-clear lakes

 What to visit